-Moving to another country or city, or living in a different culture can be both rewarding and challenging.
+Moving to another country or city or living in a different culture can be both exciting and intimidating.
 Understandably, everyone who makes a move like this goes through a period of adjustment.
-Cultural adjustment is the very normal process of adapting to the different expectations and environment of a new, unfamiliar culture.
-It’s important for this to happen so that people can be comfortable, well, and successful in their new environment.
+Cultural adjustment is the very normal process of adapting to the different expectations and environment of a new, unfamiliar culture in a foreign country.
+It's important for this to happen so that people can be comfortable, well, and successful in their unfamiliar environment.

-Adjusting to a new culture takes time, and some people will become comfortable more quickly than others.
-Some people experience prolonged challenges or even mental health problems which makes it more difficult to adjust to new environments.
-While it’s completely normal to feel uncomfortable in an unfamiliar culture, it’s important to seek help if you have any concerns.
+Adjusting to a new host culture takes time, and some people will become comfortable more quickly than others.
+Some people experience prolonged challenges or even mental health problems which make it more difficult to adjust to foreign environments.
+While discomfort and homesickness are normal to feel in an unfamiliar culture, it's important to seek help if you have any concerns.

 There is a widely accepted psychological model that explains the process people go through when they are adjusting to a new culture.
 People typically pass through four phases on their journey to adjustment:

 - Honeymoon Phase: During this first phase, you'll have feelings of initial excitement about the move and new experiences.
 You feel positive and optimistic.

-- Crisis: This phase is sometimes referred to as ‘culture shock’ and is the most distressing phase of adjustment.
+- Crisis Phase: Often referred to as the ‘culture shock phase,' this secondary stage is the most distressing step of adjustment.
 People often go through a period of feeling anxious, doubtful or sad about the change.
-There are some common symptoms people experience during this time, which are discussed in more detail in the next section.
+There are some common symptoms people experience during this difficult stage, which will be discussed in more detail in the next section.
 People who experience difficulty moving beyond this phase may particularly benefit from help from a mental health professional.

-- Recovery: During this phase, you become more aware of what is appropriate and expected, and learn and feel more comfortable with cultural differences.
+- Recovery Phase: During this phase, you become more aware of what is appropriate and expected and learn and feel more comfortable with differences in culture experiences.
 Often, your mood will improve, you accept the cultural differences, and you get a sense of achievement in mastering the new culture.

-- Adjustment: This is when a comfort level is met in the host culture which no longer feels so foreign or different.
-You accept your own culture and the new culture, and can function at your usual capacity again.
+- Adjustment Phase: This is when a comfort level is met in the host culture which no longer feels alienating or different.
+You accept your own culture of origin and the new culture and can function at your usual ability again.

 Symptoms of culture shock

-People can have very different challenging experiences during the process of cultural adjustment.
-During the ‘crisis’ phase of adjusting, people are trying to fit in with the new culture, and learn what is acceptable or appropriate and what is not.
+People can have a very wide range of challenging experiences during the cultural adjustment process.
+During the ‘crisis' phase, people are trying to fit in with the new culture and learn unfamiliar rules on what is acceptable or proper and what is not.
 During this understandably stressful time, common feelings and disruptions that people experience as signs of culture shock include:

 - Changes in eating patterns